 If you follow me on Facebook, Twitter, Instagram, Flickr, or Tumblr you might have gotten a glimpse of what I made for this event.

-I combined the above with several other fun items to make these goodie bags.
+I combined the dipped peppermint sticks with several other fun items to make goodie bags.

-I also included these cute, tiny stained glass coloring books and markers from Oriental Trading Company.
+These tiny stained glass coloring books and markers from Oriental Trading Company were also included in the bags.

 Lastly, I threw in a little more candy and some holiday stickers. (oops, that fancy penguin's upside down!. . .the top hat makes him fancy, obviously.)